Bob Greene (fitness)

 Bob Greene (born December 8, 1958) is an American exercise physiologist and certified personal trainer specializing in fitness, metabolism, and weight loss.
 Greene is the creator of Best Life, a diet and fitness plan, and Best Life Foods, which sells a line of butter substitutes.

 Biography

 Education

 Greene was born in Cherry Hill, New Jersey and is a graduate of Cherry Hill High School East.

 Greene studied physical education at the University of Delaware and then went on to get a master's degree in exercise physiology from the University of Arizona.
 He is a member of the American College of Sports Medicine.

 Career

 Greene has authored over ten books concerning weight-loss, diet and health, including two books co-authored by Oprah Winfrey.
-He is a frequent guest on The Oprah Winfrey Show, has a radio show on the "Oprah and Friends" satellite radio network and is a contributor to O. He lives in Santa Barbara, California with his wife, Urania, and their daughter.
+He was a frequent guest on The Oprah Winfrey Show, has a radio show on the "Oprah and Friends" satellite radio network and is a contributor to O. He lives in Santa Barbara, California with his wife, Urania, and their daughter.
 Winfrey was the "Best Woman" at his 2005 wedding.